Have a question? The answer might be here!

 When do I call a home inspector?

 Typically, a home inspector is contacted immediately after the contract or purchase agreement has been signed.
 Before you sign, be sure there is an inspection clause in the sales contract, making your final purchase obligation contingent on the findings of a professional home inspection.
-This clause should specify the terms and conditions to which both the buyer and seller are obligated.space and brief you of the findings after the inspection is complete; this will take an additional 30-45 minutes.
-For example, a 2,000 square foot home would normally take between 2.5 and 3.0 hours total time.
+This clause should specify the terms and conditions to which both the buyer and seller are bound by, allowing time for you to review the findings after the inspection is complete; this will take an additional 30-45 minutes.
+For example, a 2,000 square foot home would normally take between 2.5 and 3 hours total time.

 Do I have to be there?

 While it is not required that you be present for the inspection, we encourage you to be on-site in order to observe the process.
 The report is easier to understand if you have seen the problems firsthand.

 What if the report reveals problems?

 No house is perfect.
 If the inspector identifies problems, it doesn’t mean you should or shouldn’t buy the house, only that you will know in advance what to expect.
 If your budget is tight, or if you don’t want to become involved in future repair work, this information will be important to you.
 If major problems are found, a seller may agree to make repairs.